douerlucky/FQMA/README.md

 | Swine feeding efficiency | 99 | (Domain-specific) Gut microbiota species associated with improved feed conversion ratio in swine, and their regulatory host genes/pathways | PGMKG, GutMGene, KEGG |

 ## Ontology & Mapping Resources
-We provide complete ontology files (for RODI-C/GMQA) and **R2RML/ R2RML-style mapping rules** (TTL format) for all backend data sources, which are the core of the OBDA-based federated query framework.
+We provide complete ontology files (for RODI-C and GMQA) and **R2RML/ R2RML-style mapping rules** (TTL format) for all backend data sources, which are the core of the OBDA-based federated query framework.
 Mapping rules are generated via AI-assisted methods and manually refined for semantic correctness.

 ---